jcmartinezovando/Rdatasets/doc/survival/rst/myeloid.rst

 Description
 ~~~~~~~~~~~

-This simulated data set is based on a trial in acute myleoid leukemia.
+This simulated data set is based on a trial in acute myeloid leukemia.

 Format
 ~~~~~~